Cycling in Bangkok: Lumphini Park to Erawan Shrine

 Distance: 4.75 km

-Traffic exposure: Moderate, with quieter sections in backstreets and heavier flow near Yaowarat
+Traffic exposure: Moderate, with quieter sections in the residential streets and heavier traffic approaching Chinatown.

 Route Highlights